Management Accounts

 What should I include in my management accounts?

-It’s important to keep the information shown in management accounts relevant.
-It’s really easy to have a couple of pages of figures but all this does is cloud the reader’s vision and they may miss the important information.
-So where a business makes sales of £1m per month, reporting their stationery spending will probably interest nobody.
+It’s important to keep the information in management accounts relevant.
+It’s really easy to have a couple of pages of figures, but all this does is cloud the reader’s vision, and they may miss the important information.
+So, where a business makes sales of £1m per month, reporting its stationery spending will probably interest nobody.
 In this case, in preparing management accounts, the accountant would likely group stationery spending with other office costs.
 A top-line view of these expenses is probably enough for the reader.

 Who should prepare management accounts?